iPhone App Programmers / Developers NYC to LA REVEAL

 Related: How to Hire the Best Android and iPhone App Programmers in NYC, LA, SF, and Seoul (English Speaking)

-(Via Android Developer Forums and NYC Apple Store — iPhone Apps) Back in the exciting real estate boom days, lots and tons of my Bud Light drinking friends got stinking rich.
+(Via App Developers and Programmers and NYC Apple Store — iPhone Apps) Back in the exciting real estate boom days, lots and tons of my Bud Light drinking friends got stinking rich.
 They went out and got themselves a contractor’s license and built big houses.
 One of them quickly bought corvette ZR-1s (plurl), a yacht, played golf at Torrey Pines, and bought two weird looking cats.

 Sam (real name) built houses faster than anyone else in the business.
 He was my gorgeous green-eyed red-head girlfriend’s dad.
 The faster he built a home, the faster the buyer could end paying rent on their interim housing (that they had to move into because they sold their family home), the more money he made.
 His buyers loved him.
 He loved the money.